scaffold-eth/scaffold-eth/README.md

 From here you can grab the burner account address and make a transaction from your main window to the burner account.
 Or vise versa.

-After a successfull transaction try to log in a one of the charity accounts to recieve their funds.
+After a successful transaction try to log in a one of the charity accounts to recieve their funds.

 To do this, be sure to change the hardcoded addesses in the smart contract as well as App.jsx file.